lentyaishe/masa-exam/README.md

 ## Section B: Please, explain the following terms the best way you can _=> 22 points_

 11. **Authentication & Authorization** _=> 7 points_
+    Authentication is a method to check that user with definite login and password is in the DB.

+Authorization is the method to define user's rights accodding to his role in the system.

 12. **Stored procedure** _=> 3 points_

+It is a kind of querry to the DB witch is stored on the server.
+Has one or more operators transact-sql.
+We can call SP with its name in the code.

 13. **Git rebase** _=> 4 points_

+It is useful way to move your commits to the more general branch.
+Your commits goes to the head of branch.

 14. **Generics** _=> 4 points_

+It is a way to use different types in Typescript.
+They are used for describe close but having some differences types.

 15. **Middleware** _=> 4 points_

+It is a kind of method that handles some logic in the middle of the process.
+Then it transfer data to the next function or makes some kind of reject.
+For example it can be used in authorization and verify a role of the user.

 ## Part II: Practice on paper _=> 45 points_